 Paul O'Conner September 2020

 Several months have passed since my visit to Debbie Long’s studio, but the impression of that evening is clearly etched in my mind’s eye.
 Debbie invited me to experience a sunset viewing inside of her sculpture titled Willa (2015-2020).
 It’s an installation piece constructed inside of an old RV that measures 26 by 7.5 by 10 feet.
 The exterior is untouched and looks like any old RV you might see on the road or parked in an empty lot, innocuous in its aged patina.
 Inside is a clean rectangular space: walls, floor, ceiling all painted an impeccable white.
 In certain areas are clusters of handmade cast-glass objects that collect and transmit light from the sky.
 These amorphous shapes are a conduit from the natural world outside to the interior world created by Debbie.
 The only other items inside are two bean bags on which to sit, slouch, or lie down.
 Pretty minimal in a sense but ultimately extremely complex and profound to experience, that is if you have the time.
 This piece of art is really fully appreciated given the time to do so.
-I had been in a similar construction of Debbie’s years ago.
-It was in Larry Bell’s studio parking lot in Taos, New Mexico.
+I had been in a similar construction of Debbie’s years ago as part of an Exhibition at the Harwood Museum in Taos.
+It was in Larry Bell’s studio parking lot just across the street from the museum.
 The title of that piece is Naima Trailer (2012-2015), and it measured 18 by 7.5 by 9 feet.
 I stood in line with many others, waiting my turn to enter.
 Once inside, trying to take in as much as I could before my conscience reminded me of all the others hoping to enter, I left after three minutes.
 Much like walking around the Louvre or the Met, you get a certain hit from a piece that you stand in front of for a few minutes...but to spend three hours with a single work of art in complete isolation of any other stimulus is another story.